McManus68/spring-cloud-webflux-microservice-skeleton-config/README.md

-# cloud-config-server
+# Cloud-config-server

-Cloud Config Server for A Micro Service Architecture
+Cloud Config Server for a Webflux Micro Service Architecture.

+# Linked project

+This configuration is used in the project "spring-cloud-webflux-microservice-skeleton-config".